thejsway/thejsway/README.md

 A lot of time and energy went into this content.
 If you find it useful and want to support this effort, here's what you can do:

-* Buy the ebook version (see above paragraph).
+* Buy the ebook version or the online course (see above).
 Any financial contribution would be much appreciated.
 * Rate it or leave a review on [Goodreads](https://www.goodreads.com/book/show/35875290-the-javascript-way-a-modern-introduction-to-an-essential-language?from_search=true).
 * Spread the word about it.